 What You’ll Do If Accepted into the Master Gardener Volunteer Training Program

-- By January 3, 2017 pay course fee of $200 online or mail a check made payable to “UC Regents” to Robin Cleveland, UC Cooperative Extension, 311 Fair Lane, Placerville, CA 95667.
+- By TBD pay course fee of $200 online or mail a check made payable to “UC Regents” to Robin Cleveland, UC Cooperative Extension, 311 Fair Lane, Placerville, CA 95667.

-- By February 6, mail the Live Scan form, completed by the Live Scan operator to Robin Cleveland at the above address.
-See the Live Scan Process Webpage for instructions, downloading the form and completing the process.
+- By TBD, mail the Live Scan form, completed by the Live Scan operator to Robin Cleveland at the above address.
+Once accepted, see the Live Scan Process Webpage for instructions, downloading the form and completing the process.

 - Answer gardening questions at farmers markets, at the county fair and other local events, at the Master Gardener office, at the upcoming Master Gardener Demonstration Garden, or at public classes.
 Help with program activities offered through a variety of internal committees.

 - Complete 50 volunteer hours your first year, then 25 volunteer and 12 continuing education hours annually.

 - Post your volunteer and continuing education hours on our online Statewide MG Volunteer Management System.
 (We provide instructions).

 - Attend your county’s monthly MG Continuing Education meetings as often as possible.